-In addition to the policies described in this manual, residents are employees of UW Health and UWHC and are subject to all policies and procedures set forth by those entities including the GME Office of the UWHC.
-It is the resident's responsibility to be familiar with applicable policies (posted on MedHub and UConnect).
+In addition to the policies described in this manual, residents are employees of UW Health and UWHC and are subject to all policies and procedures set forth by those entities including the Graduate Medical Education (GME) Office.
+It is the resident's responsibility to be familiar with applicable policies (available on MedHub and UConnect).